 Written direct evidence is to be included before data schedules.

-Average of the opening and closing fiscal year balances must be used for items in rate base.
+Average of the opening and closing fiscal year balances must be used for items in rate base, unless an alternative method is documented and justified.

 Total capitalization (debt and equity) must equate to total rate base.

-Data for the following years, at a minimum, must be provided:
+Data for the following years, at a minimum, must be provided, unless explicitly stated otherwise:

-Test year = prospective rate year
+Test year = prospective year (year during which new rate term commences).

-Bridge year = current year
+Bridge year = current year (or the year immediately preceding the test year).

 Four most recent historical years (or number of years necessary to provide actuals back to and including the most recent OEB-approved test year, but not less than four years)

-Most recent OEB-approved test year
+Most recent OEB-approved test year.

 Custom IR applicants must include in their evidence forecasts for revenue, costs and inflation for each year of the proposed rate term, and benchmarking evidence supporting the cost forecasts.

-Documents are to be provided in bookmarked and text-searchable Adobe PDF format.
+Documents must include page numbers and be provided in bookmarked and text-searchable PDF format.

 Tables must also be provided in working Microsoft Excel spreadsheet format where available and practical.

-If a transmitter updates its evidence throughout the proceeding, the transmitter must ensure that any models submitted in the original application are updated appropriately.
+If a transmitter updates its evidence throughout the course of the proceeding, the transmitter must adhere to Rule 11 of the Rules of Practice and Procedure, and the transmitter must ensure that any appendices and models submitted in the original application are updated appropriately.

+The use of the phrase “OEB-approved” in these filing requirements typically refers to the set of data used by the OEB as the basis for approving the most recent revenue requirements.
+It does not mean that the OEB, in fact, “approved” any of the data, but only that the final approved revenue requirement and UTRs were based on those data.

 Materiality Thresholds

-The applicant must provide justification for changes from year to year to its rate base, capital expenditures, operations, maintenance and administration costs and other items above a materiality threshold.
-The materiality thresholds differ for each applicant, depending on the magnitude of the revenue requirement.
+The applicant must provide justification for material amounts and material annual

+variances described in its application.
+The materiality thresholds differ depending on the magnitude of a transmitter’s revenue requirement.
+The transmitter-specific thresholds are as follows:
-Unless a different threshold applies to a specific section of these filing requirements, the default materiality thresholds are as follows:

-$50,000 for a transmitter with a transmission revenue requirement less than or equal to $10 million
+$65,000 for a transmitter with a transmission revenue requirement less than or equal to $10 million

-0.5% of transmission revenue requirement for a transmitter with a transmission revenue requirement greater than $10 million and less than or equal to $200 million
+0.65% of transmission revenue requirement for a transmitter with a transmission revenue requirement greater than $10 million and less than or equal to $200 million

-$3 million for a transmitter with a transmission revenue requirement of more than $200 million
+$4 million for a transmitter with a transmission revenue requirement of more than $200 million

+An explanation and/or supporting evidence (e.g., calculations, supporting rationale, etc.) is required for amounts exceeding the materiality threshold, and the threshold should be applied in the following ways: